 What’s The Best Time of The Year to Catfish?

-What’s the Best Time of the Year to Catfish?
-My answer would be anytime all year long.
+March, April early May is what in my opinion the best time of the year to catfish.
 If you can sharpen your skills and learn the ins and outs of catfishing, you should never have a problem catching catfish regardless of it’s spring, summer, fall or winter.

 Is it Good to Fish When It’s Cold?

 This depends on you.
 Are you prepared to fish when it’s cold?
 Do you have the proper gear?
 Are you bothered by cold temperatures and being patient while waiting for a bite?

 These are all questions only you can answer.
 If you are ready and prepared to do so and your targeting catfish, then I’d say absolutely.
 It’s good to fish when it’s cold.

 It’s simple, how much do you love catfishing, and can you keep yourself warm?
 If you can answer these yes, and you have some way of locating the deeper structured waters, fishing when it’s cold can be excellent.

 Want to know if catfish like cold water?